IhorBaiura/C-lang-challenge/README.md

 # C-lang

-My exercises in C, computer science and mathematics in the C language.
+My exercises in C, computer science (algorithms and data structurs), mathematics and ML in the C language.